Visual Expert server configuration guide

 After the Visual Expert installation, a wizard will guide you to:

-1. Connect to the SQL Server instance prepared in [Step 1].
+1. Connect to the SQL Server instance prepared in [Step 2].

-2. Create a Visual Expert Repository.
+2. Create a Visual Expert Repository, following this tutorial.

-3. Request a License Key.
+3. Request a License Key, following this tutorial.

-Step 4 – Create a Visual Expert project
+Step 5 – Create a Visual Expert project

 Several options are available.
 You can combine them in a single project:

-Step 5 – Install and configure Visual Expert Web
+Step 6 – Install and configure Visual Expert Web

 Visual Expert Web allows your team to access code analysis results through a standard web browser, without installing any software on their workstations.